r-tidy-remote-sensing/tidyrgee/README.md

 ## Example usage

-Below are a couple examples showing some of the functionality available
+Below are a couple examples showing some of the available functions.

-First you must follow standard procedures of:
+To load images/imageCollections you follow the standard approach using `rgee`:

--   loading libraries
+-   load libraries
--   initializing the GEE session
+-   initialize the GEE session
--   loading an `ee$ImageCollection`
+-   load `ee$ImageCollection`/ `ee$Image`

 ``` r
 library(tidyrgee)